Jpooouks/Phone-Verifier/README.md

    - Set up a project on Google Cloud and enable the Google Sheets API.
    - Download the `credentials.json` file and save it in the project directory.
 3. **APILayer API Key**: Get an API key from [APILayer](https://apilayer.com/).
+4. **Configuration**: Adjust the constants accordingly in the main.py file.
-4. **Python Packages**: Install the necessary dependencies by running:
+5. **Python Packages**: Install the necessary dependencies by running:
    ```bash
    pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client